thoughtbot/superglue/README.md

 # Breezy
 [![Build Status](https://travis-ci.org/jho406/Breezy.svg?branch=master)](https://travis-ci.org/jho406/Breezy)

-Frontend work in React and Redux doesn't have to be tedious.
-Breezy brings the productivity and happiness of vanilla Rails to your multi or single page React and Redux Application.
+Breezy brings the productivity and happiness of Rails to your multi or single page React and Redux Application.

-Breezy saves you time by shipping with an [opinionated state shape](#the-breezy-store-shape) for your Redux store, a set of thunks and selectors that work nicely with most usecases, a jbuilder-forked library to build your container props, and a AJAX workflow that does not require you to build REST-ful APIs.
+Out of the box, Breezy ships with an [opinionated state shape](#the-breezy-store-shape) for your Redux store, a set of thunks and selectors that work nicely with most usecases, immutable helpers, a jbuilder-forked library to build your container props, and a AJAX workflow that does not require you to build REST-ful APIs.

 ## Features
-1. **A vanilla Rails workflow.** Breezy lets you use a classic multi-page workflow and still get all the benefits of React and Redux.
-2. **No Private APIs.** Want a SPA, but don't like the hassle of building another set of routes/controllers/serializers/tests for your REST-ful API?
-With Breezy, [you don't need to!](#how-does-it-work)
+1. ** The Best of Rails, React, and Redux ** Use your convienent `link_to` helpers, bring in [out-of-the-box](https://github.com/ant-design/antd-codemod) React components, and, when you need to, get down and dirty with Redux.
+2. **API-~~first~~later development** Save the work for when you actually need it.
+With Breezy, you can build SPAs [without APIs](#how-does-it-work) and skip the hassle of building another set of routes/controllers/serializers/tests.
 3. **All your resources in a single request** Classic multi-page applications already achieves this.
-Breezy just enhances your vanilla Rails workflow to make it work for React and Redux.
+Breezy just enhances your Rails views to make it work for React and Redux.
-4. **Less Javascript.** Go ahead and use your `link_to` helpers.
-Use your i18n helpers!
-5. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
+4. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
 No Problem!
-6. **No Javascript Router** You do not need a javascript router for SPA functionality.
+5. **No Javascript Router** You do not need a javascript router for SPA functionality.
 Breezy uses lessons learned from `Turbolinks` and just re-uses the client facing Rails routes.
-7. **Want to build React-native using the same Rails workflow?** We're working on it!
+6. **Want to build React-native using the same Rails workflow?** We're working on it!

 ## How does it work?